Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

 *inasmuch as the tool user had a say about which tool to use or not use, then he is also culpable — not because his casual mistake caused the catastrophe, but because his choice of a bad tool made the catastrophe likely or inevitable*.
-And this culpability only increases, both (a) the more the user was an expert in the field, and also (b) the more he had a say in the decision, even if not an expert.
+And this culpability only increases, both
+(a) the more the user was an expert in the field, even if he did not make the call, and also (b) the more he had a say in the decision, even if not an expert.

 Indeed, the more empowered you are in making a decision,